lsst-sqre/sqr-039/index.rst

 Initial user authentication for most deployments will be done via CILogon using a web browser.
 CILogon will be used as an OpenID Connect provider, so the output from that authentication process will be a JWT issued by CILogon and containing the user's identity information.

-The CILogon-provided identity will be mapped to a Rubin Science Platform user.
+The CILogon-provided identity will be mapped to a Science Platform user.
-Users will be able to associate multiple CILogon identities with the same Rubin Science Platform user.
+Users will be able to associate multiple CILogon identities with the same Science Platform user.
 For example, a user may wish to sometimes authenticate using GitHub as an identity provider and at other times use the authentication system of their home institution.
 They will be able to map both authentication paths to the same user and thus the same access, home directory, and permissions.

-Additional metadata about the user (full name, UID, contact email address, GitHub identity if any) will be stored by the Rubin Science Platform and associated with those CILogon identities.
+Additional metadata about the user (full name, UID, contact email address, GitHub identity if any) will be stored by the Science Platform and associated with those CILogon identities.
 The UID will be assigned internally rather than reusing a UID provided by CILogon.
 Other attributes may be initially seeded from CILogon information, but the user will then be able to change them as they wish.

-After CILogon authentication, the Rubin Science Platform will create a session for that user in Redis and set a cookie pointing to that session.
+After CILogon authentication, the Science Platform will create a session for that user in Redis and set a cookie pointing to that session.
 The cookie and session will be used for further web authentication from that browser.
-Each deployment of the Rubin Science Platform will use separate sessions and session keys, and thus require separate web browser authentication.
+Each deployment of the Science Platform will use separate sessions and session keys, and thus require separate web browser authentication.

 For the Summit deployment, a local OpenID Connect provider will be used instead of CILogon, but the remainder of the initial authentication flow will be the same.